OpenFeign/feign/annotation-error-decoder/README.md

 ```

 ## Leveraging the annotations and priority order
-For annotation decoding to work, the class must be annotated with `@ErrorHandling` tags.
+For annotation decoding to work, the class must be annotated with `@ErrorHandling` tags or meta-annotations.
 The tags are valid in both the class level as well as method level.
 They will be treated from 'most specific' to
 'least specific' in the following order:
 * A code specific exception defined on the method